kevinychen05/vr-teleop-unity/README.md

 roslaunch test_robot gazebo.launch
 ```

+The configuration of the Gazebo environment, including all the models and objects in the scene, can be found in `ros-code/test_robot/launch/Hp_test_uniwa_campus.world`.

 ### 4. Run ROS Nodes

 After launching the robot simulation, open new terminals (sourced with `setup.bash`) and run the following: